seregazhuk/seregazhuk.github.io_old/_posts/2018-03-13-using-router-with-reactphp-http.md

 });
 {% endhighlight %}

 You see that already with two endpoints the code doesn't look nice with all these nested conditions.
-And while it grows with new endpoints this code will become a real mess.
+And while the application grows with new endpoints this code will become a real mess.
 Let's figure out how we can refactor it and make it a bit cleaner.

 ## Middleware As Routes